isaacnmm/pestpolicy-hugo2XX/content/posts/can-i-use-baby-shampoo-on-my-cat/index.md

-﻿
-- -
+﻿---
-- title: Can I Use Baby Shampoo on My Cat
+title: Can I Use Baby Shampoo on My Cat
-description: Well, it takes a well
-- trained cat to make it have a bath, otherwise, cats hate water.
+description: Well, it takes a well-trained cat to make it have a bath, otherwise, cats hate water.
 To bath or remove fleas , can I use baby shampoo on my cat?
-slug: /can
+slug: /can-i-use-baby-shampoo-on-my-cat/
-- i
-- use
-- baby
-- shampoo
-- on
-- my
-- cat/
-date: 2025
-- 07
-- 10 00:00:00+00:00
+date: 2025-07-10 00:00:00+00:00
-lastmod: 2025
-- 07
-- 10 00:00:00+03:00
+lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Fleas